jasonsikes/QLogo/README.md

    from the X Color database found here: https://en.wikipedia.org/wiki/X11_color_names

-   5. as a hex triplet, preceded by "#"
+   5. as a hex RGB triplet, preceded by "#"

 * Changes in font properties (size, color, family) do not affect characters already printed.
 This enables multiple colors and fonts on the same console.

 * QLogo does not look for nor automatically load `STARTUP.LG`.

 * `COMMANDLINE` contains **ALL** of the parameters used to start qlogo instead of just the ones that appear after a hyphen.
-This is because I use QCommandLineParser to handle all of the command line arguments that begin with a hyphen.

 * If `ERRACT` is set and its size is greater than zero, then any errors execute `PAUSE`.

 * Garbage collection is on-the-fly, meaning that memory is freed the moment a word/list/array is no longer needed. `GC` and `.SETSEGMENTSIZE` are no-ops.

 * No scunching.
 UCBLogo provided a scrunch to compensate for older CRT screens with non-square pixels.
 This enabled turtle operations to maintain consistent physical height-width.
 The drawback is that some orientation queries are inaccurate. `SCRUNCH` and `SETSCRUNCH` are no-ops.

 * `SAVEPICT` saves a copy of the canvas in the format given by the filename's extension.
 For example: `SAVEPICT "MY_PICTURE.PNG` will save in PNG format.
 QLogo can save an image in the following formats: BMP, JPG/JPEG, PNG, PPM, XBM, and XPM

+* `WINDOW` no longer simply allows the turtle to run away from the canvas. `WINDOW` now also allows the canvas to zoom out to accommodate the turtle's position.

 * There is no facility yet for translation/internationalization.